-What are the potential penalties?
+What are the main risks from sanctions for companies?

 Glossary of common terms

 Here are some commonly used terms in the context of sanctions.

 Asset Freeze

 Most US and EU sanctions programs have as one component the freeze of the assets of certain designated individuals or entities.
 Over many decades, asset freezing has been a tool to impose economic pressure on the targets of sanctions, to ensure that funds and other assets of targeted persons located in the country imposing sanctions could not be used to fund harmful activities, and to build up a body of frozen assets to be used as a bargaining chip in any ultimate settlement of a dispute with the targeted persons under the sanctions.